cyrildewit/maximize/readme.md

     <img src="https://david-dm.org/cyrildewit/maximize/dev-status.svg" />
 </a>

-> Maximize is a Powerful Starters Kit for Web Development using Gulp as Build System.
+> Maximize is Powerful, Flexible and Lightweight starter kit for Web Develoment using Gulp as Build System.

+## Overview
+[Maximize](https://github.com/cyrildewit/maximize) is a powerful, flexible and lightweight starter kit for web development.
+It's designed to be flexible and useful for various projects.
+The environment of Maximize is really simple to understand.

-## Features
+### Features
 Here are some of the main features of Maximize:

-- Gulp: HTTP server with PHP and Browsersync.
+* Gulp: Built-in HTTP Server with PHP and Browsersync support for live browser reloading.
-- Gulp: Lints, minify and concatenates JavaScipt files.
+* Gulp: Lints, minify and concatenates your JavaScipt files.
-- Gulp: Compiles and minify Sass files (.sass and .scss).
+* Gulp: Compiles and minify your Sass files (.sass and .scss).
-- Gulp: PostCSS for transforming CSS with JavaScript (default: rucksack-css and autoprefixer).
+* Gulp: PostCSS for transforming CSS with JavaScript (default: rucksack-css and autoprefixer).
-- Gulp: Sourcemaps for JavaScript &amp; CSS.
+* Gulp: Sourcemaps for JavaScript &amp; CSS.
-- Gulp: Minify images.
+* Gulp: Minify your images (PNG, JPEG, GIF and SVG).
-- Gulp: Task for displacing files from the `bower_components` folder to the public folder.
+* Gulp: Displacer for your Bower components (from the `bower_components` folder to the public folder).
-- Sass: A pre built Sass OOCSS setup.
+* Sass: Built-in Sass OOCSS setup.
-- PHP: A basic basic PHP framework for faster front-end development.
+* PHP: Basic built-in PHP application setup for faster front-end development.

 ## Documentation
-In this documentation you will find some helpful information about the use of this starters kit.
+In this documention you will find some helpful information about the use of this starter kit.
 If you have any questions about Maximize or if you find some grammer mistakes, then feel free to contact me at: info(at)cyrildewit.nl.

 **In this documentation:**